aditya-goyal1694/CustomSTL/docs/customSTL.md

 ### Directed Graph (directedGraph.h)
 Represents a graph with directed edges.
 Contains methods for traversal (DFS, BFS), topological sorting, and shortest path algorithms.

+### Unordered Map (unorderedMap.h)
+A hash-based key-value data structure similar to `std::unordered_map`.
+Provides constant-time average complexity for insert, delete, and lookup operations.

+### Ordered Map (orderedMap.h)
+A balanced binary search tree-based key-value data structure similar to `std::map`.
+Maintains keys in sorted order and provides logarithmic time complexity for insert, delete, and lookup operations.

+### Unordered Set (unorderedSet.h)
+A hash-based implementation of a set similar to `std::unordered_set`.
+Supports fast average-time complexity for insert, delete, and lookup operations.

+### Ordered Set (orderedSet.h)
+A balanced binary search tree-based implementation of a set similar to `std::set`.
+Maintains elements in sorted order and provides logarithmic time complexity for operations.

 ---

 ## Usage